mre/endler.dev/content/2025/how-to-review-code/index.md

 tags=["dev", "code-review", "engineering"]
 +++

-I've been reviewing other people's code for more than a decade now.
+I've been reviewing other people's code for a while now, more than two decades to be exact.
-I'm still far from being an expert, but I went through a bit of a "rite of passage" where my code reviews have changed.

 Nowadays, I spend around 50-70% of my time reviewing code in some form or another.
 It's what I get paid to do, alongside systems design.
 I focus on different things now than when I started.
-This blog post is a summary of what I've learned over the years, ordered from most important to least important so you can get as much value as quickly as possible.
+This blog post is a summary of what I've learned over the years.

-## Look at the bigger picture
+## Look At The Bigger Picture

 Bad reviews are narrow in scope.

 Good reviews look at not only the changes, but also what problems the changes solve, what future issues might arise, and how they fit into the rest of the system design.
 Look at the lines that *weren't* changed.
 They often tell the story.

+For example, often people forget to update a related section of the codebase or the docs.
+This can lead to confusion and bugs later on.
+Be thorough and look at all the call-sites of the new code.
+Have they been updated?
+Are the tests still testing the right thing?
+Are the changes in the right place?

+Software design is more important than the code itself.
+By accepting bad changes, the design of the overall system will deteriorate over time.
+Keep an eye out for better abstractions as the code evolves.
+That's why having an experienced developer who understands the codebase and its users is so valuable.

-## Watch the seams
+## Watch The Seams

 How does this code fit into the rest of the system?
 What's its interaction with other parts of the codebase?